A basic guide to personal banking

 The best questions to ask your banker

-Your banker is one of the best resources in your financial education journey.
-They are professionals who have industry knowledge and experience as well as up-to-date information about the current market.
+One of the best resources for financial education is your banker.
+They’re professionals who have industry knowledge and experience as well as up-to-date information about the current market.
 As a customer of a bank, you should feel free to ask questions regarding your situation.
-Here are some of the best questions to ask your banker.
+Here are some of the best questions to ask your banker:

 • How can banking help my credit score?